-Dr. DeBray has studied the politics of districts' policies to support racially balanced schools; most recently, she has been a member of a team of 5 researchers, supported by the Spencer Foundation, studying the politics of race-conscious education policies in the Trump administration.
+Dr. DeBray has studied the politics of districts’ policies to support racially balanced schools.
+Since 2017, she has been a member of a team of 5 researchers, supported by the Spencer Foundation, studying the politics of race-conscious education policies across the Obama, Trump, and Biden administrations.
 DeBray was the recipient of a 2018-19 Spencer Mid-Career grant to study the linkages between housing policy and K-12 education in Atlanta and at the federal level, and is currently studying Affirmatively Furthering Fair Housing and its connections to education.
+She serves on the Poverty and Race Research Action Council’s research advisory committee on housing and education policy.
 She received her Ed.D. in 2001 from Harvard University.

 - national interest group politics